-- Through education and training, the Center for Nonviolence & Peace Studies at the University of Rhode Island seeks to institutionalize and internationalize nonviolence as a process that reduces human suffering and promotes the establishment of a global beloved community.
+- Through education and training, the URI Center for Nonviolence & Peace Studies seeks to institutionalize and internationalize nonviolence as a process that reduces human suffering and promotes the establishment of a global beloved community.

-- The Center engages in activities and projects that foster mutual understanding among people, in which nonviolent processes are used to reconcile conflicts and to build peaceful, sustainable, and inclusive communities that promote human rights, and economic and social justice for all.
+- The Center engages in programs that foster mutual understanding among people, in which nonviolent processes are used to reconcile conflicts and to build peaceful, sustainable, and inclusive communities.

 - We aim to collaborate with and strengthen relationships with other organizations, agencies, and governmental departments engaged in peacebuilding and nonviolence work at the local, national, and global levels.